Part of Your World: Sequence and use in The Little Mermaid

 Set prior to most of the film's action, "Part of Your World" is the second proper song in The Little Mermaid, and takes place in Ariel's grotto before she meets Eric.
 A character song used to progress the plot, "Part of Your World" resembles a monologue in which Ariel expresses her desire to become part of the human world while reveling in her expansive collection of discarded human items and artifacts.
-Singing about her interest in exploring the human world and learning as much as she can about it, Ariel performs the ballad while gazing up towards the surface longingly, wishing that she could be human herself and live among other humans, and refusing to believe that they are as horrible as her father describes them.
-"Part of Your World" reveals that Ariel feels repressed and unhappy in her current environment despite her belongings and royal lineage, "want[ing] to be a part of something else."
+Singing about her interest in exploring the human world and learning as much as she can about it, Ariel performs the ballad.
+She sings while gazing up towards the surface longingly, wishing that she could be human herself and live among other humans, and refusing to believe that they are as horrible as her father describes them.
+"Part of Your World" reveals that Ariel feels suppressed and unhappy in her current environment despite her belongings and royal lineage, "want[ing] to be a part of something else."
 A wind-up toy resembling a woman dancing is used to demonstrate that Ariel would much rather be like her.
 The character also sings the line "What’s a fire and why does it ...
 What’s the word?
 Burn!” to Georges de La Tour's painting Magdalene with the Smoking Flame to indicate a similar sentiment.

 Offering character development, the song explores and voices the inner goings-on of Ariel's mind.
 Ariel's craving for adventure makes it difficult for the character to enjoy her current surroundings while knowing there is much left for her to explore, causing her to grow increasingly despondent; "change", a non-physical concept that can not be purchased or stolen, is the only thing that could make her truly happy.
 In the meantime, Ariel uses material belongings to fill the void of what is missing from her life, attempting to live among humans vicariously via what she has salvaged from sunken ships.
 Voicing her frustration over being confined to the ocean, Ariel is not shy about what she wants, choosing to belt out her desires instead.
 The Animated Movie Guide author Jerry Beck wrote that the song "capture's Ariel's yearning so intensely that when she extends her hand toward the surface we long to reach out with her", ending with Ariel gesturing while sighing longingly and descending back down to the ocean floor.